 The Survey web page allows the following actions on surveys.

 - New Survey: Create a new survey.
 First select the site which you want surveyed, then fill in the form as required.
 If you select “All sites”, then a separate survey is created for each site.
 Surveys that are created in the planning stage mean that no inspections can be made until it is set to active.
 As the logged in user, you are automatically assigned to this survey – additional users can be added after you have created the survey.

 - Edit: Double-click on a row or press the edit/pen icon to view/edit the survey’s details.
-The survey status and other data can be edited and saved.
+The survey stage and other data can be edited and saved.

 - Delete: Press the bin/trash icon to delete the survey.
 This will delete this survey and all the associated inspections.
-For added protection, surveys can only be deleted by changing them back to the planning stage (first edit the survey, change it’s status to planning and save the changes).
+For added protection, surveys can only be deleted by changing them back to the planning stage (first edit the survey, change it’s stage to planning and save the changes).
 A pop-up form asks you to confirm the deletion and to remind you that this action cannot be undone.

 - Remove Surveyor: Users can be assigned/removed from the survey by editing the survey and ticking/unticking the appropriate users.
 Removing a user means that he/she will no longer be able to create or update inspections for this survey, and no longer be able upload/download information from the mobile survey apps.
 All the inspections that have been carried out will still remain and will carry the inspectors name.